ermiasgelaye/pandas-challenge/README.md

 ```
 ### District Summary

-* A high level snapshot of the district's created on the following key metrics
+* A high level analysis on the district's created on the following key metrics
   * Total Schools
   * Total Students
   * Total Budget